 - Join code: CODE123

-- If the sponsors have an existing account, they can proceed with their account by selecting the same sign-in method and email when created.
+- If they have an existing account, they can proceed with their account by selecting the same sign-in method and email when created.

-- In case the sponsors don't have one yet, they can create a Brella account by following these steps.
-The sponsor can opt to join through the Brella Web App or Brella Mobile App.
-Both land on the same sign-in page.
+- If they don't have one yet, they can create a Brella account by following these steps.
+They can join Brella through the Web App or Mobile App, both land on the same sign-in page.

-These codes have to be sent together and explain the sign-in options and how the joining process goes after creating an account.
-The email should include clear instructions on how the attendee can access Brella through your email software.
-The join link and join code work differently.
+The invitation email should include clear instructions on how the attendee can access Brella through your email software.
+Send both join link and code as the join link and join code work differently.
 You can use the join link to go to the Web App on desktop or mobile devices, while the Mobile App requires the join code.

 💡 When planning your event, choose an attendee registration method.

-👉 After receiving the email, the attendees should proceed, and 1) click on the join link and create an account or 2) go to next.brella.io and create an account and then input the join code.
+👉 After receiving the email, attendees should proceed and 1) click on the join link and create an account or 2) go to next.brella.io and create an account and then input the join code.

-If the attendees have an existing account, they can proceed with their account by selecting the same sign-in method and email when created.
+- If attendees have an existing account, they can proceed with their account by selecting the same sign-in method and email when created.

-In case the attendees don't have one yet, they can create a Brella account by following these steps.
-The attendee can opt to join through the Brella Web App or Brella Mobile App.
+- If the attendees don't have one yet, they can create a Brella account by following these steps.
+First, the attendee can opt to join through the Brella Web App or Brella Mobile App.
 Both land on the same sign-in page.

 Include instructions in the email on how to join with a join code and a join link.
-You can find the instructions from the links below.
+For example, you can find the instructions from the links below.